Long-tail keywords are the key to relevant content, and many SEO experts focus on these instead of smaller money keywords.

 These keywords have lower search volumes than popular keywords and hence, have less competition.
 That is why more and more SEO experts are now targeting these keywords as part of their SEO strategies.

-Before we look into ways to find these keywords, let’s first look at the benefits of targeting these keywords.
+Before we look into ways to find these keywords, let’s first look at the benefits of targeting them as well as some long tail keyword examples.

 Here are some of the key benefits of long-tail keywords that will convince you to target these as part of your SEO strategy.